debhere/Predict-Crypto-Price/README.md

 ## Database

 As mentioned earlier, the collected data is stored locally into a sql-server database.
-Refer the sql script to create the database schema [here](/scripts/database/crypto.sql).
+Refer the sql script [here](/scripts/database/crypto.sql) to create the database schema.

 Presently, only one table is created for Bitcoin.